panoptesDev/Safecoin/docs/src/cli/transfer-tokens.md

 width enhance concert vacant ketchup eternal spy craft spy guard tag punch    # If this was a real wallet, never share these words on the internet like this!
 ==========================================================================

-$ safecoin airdrop 1 DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://api.devnet.safecoin.org  # Airdropping 1 SAFE to my wallet's address/pubkey
+$ safecoin airdrop 1 DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://api.devnet.safecoin.org  # Airdropping 1 PANO to my wallet's address/pubkey
-Requesting airdrop of 1 SAFE from 35.233.193.70:9900
+Requesting airdrop of 1 PANO from 35.233.193.70:9900
-1 SAFE
+1 PANO

 $ safecoin balance DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://api.devnet.safecoin.org # Check the address's balance
-1 SAFE
+1 PANO

 $ safecoin-keygen new --no-outfile  # Creating a second wallet, a paper wallet Generating a new keypair